xingchenzhang/xingchenzhang.github.io/_pages/about.md

 To know more about my research, please go to the  '[Research](https://xingchenzhang.github.io/research/)' section.

-**Joining my Fusion Intelligence Laboratory at the University of Exeter**
+**Joining my Fusion Intelligence Laboratory**
 -------

 I am always looking for self-motivated PhD students.
-If you're interested in joining my Fusion Intelligence Laboratory as a PhD student or a visiting student, or if you wish to apply for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, Newton International Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).
+If you're interested in joining my Fusion Intelligence Laboratory as a PhD student or a visiting student, or if you wish to join by applying for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, Newton International Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).
 For more details and funding opportunities, please see the '[Vacancies](https://xingchenzhang.github.io/vacancies/)' section.

 - [University of Exeter PhD Scholarships for Black British Researchers](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/black-british/): This programme offers 4-year fully-funded PhD studentships to support **Black British** researchers. <span style="color: red;">**Deadline: midnight (UK time) on Friday 28 February 2025**</span>.
-- [University of Exeter - Paris-Saclay studentships (Double PhD Degrees)](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/paris-saclay/): I am looking for candidates for the EPSRC PhD Studentship (international students are eligible).
-The project is **Efficient Multimodal Perception Integrating Human Decision Models for Robot-Pedestrian Interaction Applications**.
+- [University of Exeter - Paris-Saclay studentships (Double PhD Degrees)](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/paris-saclay/): I am looking for candidates for this PhD Studentship (international students are eligible).
+The project is **Efficient Multimodal Robot Perception for Pedestrian-Centric Applications with Human Decision-Making Models**.
 [Prof. Andrew Howes](https://experts.exeter.ac.uk/41016-andrew-howes), our Head of Department, will be the co-supervisor at Exeter.
 [Prof. Nicolas Sabouret](https://perso.limsi.fr/sabouret/) will be the supervisor at the Université Paris-Saclay.
 The successful candidate will spend at least one year at the Université Paris-Saclay.
 More details can be found [here](https://adum.fr/as/ed/voirproposition.pl?site=PSaclay&matricule_prop=61449). <span style="color: red;">**Application Deadline: 31 March 2025**</span>.

 **Call for papers**
 -------